The Church of Sweden and the quest to bounce back better

 Civil society organizations have distinctive roles to play in every society.
 They collectively contribute to the very communal fabric that enables a dynamic social contract, and provide the space and the opportunity for matters not easily handled in the other spheres of society.
 In those roles civil society is also a crucial part in the resilience of any society and a key force in its capacity to cope or even grow with the various, sudden and unexpected jolts that strike from time to time.
 One such situation was the novel coronavirus that impacted the world in the spring of 2020.

-In such extreme situations – be it a natural disaster like a wildfire or a tsunami, periods of rapid transnational migration and the displacement of huge populations like the flow of refugees to many European countries in late 2015 following the war in Syria, or during a global pandemic – civil society needs to be both strong and agile.
+In such extreme situations – be it a natural disaster like a wildfire or a tsunami, periods of rapid transnational migration and the displacement of huge populations like the situation in many European countries in late 2015 following the war in Syria, or during a global pandemic – civil society needs to be both strong and agile.

 "A period of crisis is essentially also a period of learning.
 We know that each new crisis also opens windows of opportunity."
 (Archbishop Antje Jackelén, 2020, p.
 10, our translation)